A Marketing Masterclass from Omnom and Zac Efron

 Finding Craft Chocolate

 Once most people try craft chocolate, they get it.
 Immediately they taste the difference.
 And many then go on a journey of unwrapping the story behind the bar, realising how much good these bars do for them, the farmers, and the planet.

 However, it’s not always easy to get people to try their first craft chocolate bar.

 The first problem is one of access.
-In a pre-covid world the secret of physical retail was “location, location, location”.
+In a pre-covid world, the secret of physical retail was “location, location, location”.
 But there are very few physical retail stores that stock craft chocolate.
-In comparison, in London, there are over 500 specialty coffee stores, almost every pub sells craft beer, but the number of physical stores selling craft chocolate is at best a couple of dozen.
+In comparison, in London, there are over 500 specialty coffee stores and almost every pub sells craft beer; but the number of physical stores selling craft chocolate is at best a couple of dozen.

 Most sales of craft chocolate are therefore online, i.e., via the internet.
 And if the secret of physical retail is LOCATION, the secret of the internet is SEARCH.
 Hence Google… though increasingly for many physical products where the customer knows what they want the first port of call is Amazon; growing from less than 20% to over 60% in many categories over the last decade (source: NYTimes).

 But if you aren’t aware of craft chocolate, you aren’t going to search for it (and there isn’t much craft chocolate for sale on Amazon).
 The serendipitous discovery of a great new specialty coffee or craft beer is a LOT easier via your local pub or specialty coffee store.